-- 16.2 Hinds County denies that Henley-Young has failed to allow youth to engage in at least one hour of large muscle exercise per day.
-The parties agree, however, that henceforth: All youth shall have the opportunity to engage in at least one hour of large muscle exercise per day. - 16.3 Henley-Young shall implement a policy which prohibits staff from insulting youth or calling them names, and using profanity in the presence of youth. - 16.4 Hinds County denies that Henley-Young does not current have an adequate grievance policy.
+- 16.1 Provide Equal Access to All Services: Eliminated by agreement of the parties in March 2018. - 16.2 Hinds County denies that Henley-Young has failed to allow youth to engage in at least one hour of large muscle exercise per day.
+The parties agree, however,

+- that henceforth: All youth shall have the opportunity to engage in at least one hour of large muscle exercise per day. - 16.3 Henley-Young shall implement a policy which prohibits staff from insulting youth or calling them names, and using profanity in the presence of youth. - 16.4 Hinds County denies that Henley-Young does not current have an adequate grievance policy.
 The parties agree, however, that henceforth: Henley-Young shall implement an adequate grievance policy that is accessible to all youth regardless of literacy levels, and that provides youth with the opportunity to appeal facility level determinations.
 Youth shall obtain the grievance forms from the school liaison. - 16.5 Hinds County denies that Henley-Young does not currently have an adequate policy whereby youth can request to see their attorney and/or Youth Court counselor.
 The parties agree, however, that henceforth: Henley-Young shall develop and implement an adequate policy that allows youth of all ages and literacy levels with the opportunity to request to see their attorney and/or Youth Court counsel.
 Youth shall obtain the form requesting a visit from his/her counselor from the school liaison.
 Henley-Young agrees to collaborate with the Plaintiffs to design and implement a comprehensive juvenile justice pre-service and in-service training program for detention center staff.
 Training shall include, but is not limited to, the mandatory reporting requirements for direct care workers, the requirements of the Prison Rape Elimination Act, verbal de-escalation techniques, adolescent brain development and developmental issues, effective communication with adolescents, effective documentation, appropriate use of force and restraint, and best practices for detention center administration.